Ma3ert/Cpp_Modules/README.md

 # Cpp_Modules
-This modules of C++ is designed to help you understand the specifities of the language when compared to C. Time to dive into Object Oriented Programming (this project created by 42 Network)
+This modules of C++ is designed to help you understand the specifities of the language when compared to C. Time to dive into Object Oriented Programming (this project created by 42 Network) also the subjects are included in subjects folder